tobybatch/kimai2/docs/build.md

 image for development, tests or evaluation.

 The FPM image is smaller (~640mb) but requires a web server to provide the http services.
-Use this image in production and see the [docer-compose](docker-compose.md) page for setting up a http server.
+Use this image in production and see the [docker-compose](docker-compose.md) page for setting up a http server.

 ### KIMAI

 This allows over releases of Kimai to be built.
-You can specify anything would be passed to a git clone command.
+You can specify anything that would be passed to a git clone command.

   * A tag or release, e.g. `KIMAI=10.0.2`
   * A branch name, e.g. `KIMAI=master`